bslatkin/ringbuffer/README.md

     --readers=5
 ```

-Example that shows that too many readers will slow the systemm down due to lock contention:
+Example that shows that too many readers will slow the system down due to lock contention:

 ```
 ./perf_test_ringbuffer.py \